Week in Sicily Visiting 4.25 Towns

 The roads are narrow and most are in rough condition.
 Sometimes you think you are driving on a one-way road only to find a vehicle coming the other way.
 How are you going to pass each other; who will give in first to move over into the weeds on the side of the road?

-We began our week-long visit of Sicily in Marsala.
+We began our week-long visit to Sicily in Marsala.
 Have you ever tried Marsala wine?
 It is quite good and yes, that is what they are famous for.
-We stayed at a really nice hotel which was just outside the historical city center.
+We stayed at a really nice hotel which was just outside the historic city center.
 The Residence Le Isole, Vicolo delle Saline, 27 was a bit modern for my taste but clean and extremely comfortable.
 Marina gave us great tips on places to eat and things to see; even in the winter!
 We would recommend this hotel.

 The historic center was clean and empty of street beggars.
 We actually met a nice couple from Michigan and wound up having lunch with them at our favorite restaurant, Pino’s (you can find more information about this restaurant on the main menu/food/restaurants of this blog).